 In reality, of course, events did not occur in quite that way.
 Newton’s Principia, which contains his three laws of motion, was the product of years of contemplation and hard work.

 While insurance innovation may not rise to the level of Newtonian physics, it does present its own complex challenges.
 And similar to Sir Isaac’s groundbreaking work, successful innovation does not happen in an instant.
 It requires a thorough process – from observation and conception through testing and execution – and demands that the insurer devotes the time and resources necessary to see that process through.
-While inspired moments certainly play a part, in the end innovation remains a journey – fueled every step of the way by a passion for overcoming the industry’s biggest challenges to improve the lives of customers served.
+While inspired moments certainly play a part, in the end innovation remains a journey – fuelled every step of the way by a passion for overcoming the industry’s biggest challenges to improve the lives of customers served.

 RGA recently partnered with an insurer in Hong Kong to launch a critical illness (CI) multi-care product to cater to fast-changing customer needs.
 The successful development, implementation, and marketing of that product highlights how far insurance innovation has moved beyond core capabilities in underwriting, actuarial services, and claims management.
 It now also requires a wider range of technical skills and ongoing support to create comprehensive, consumer-centric solutions.
 Results from RGA’s proven six-step process demonstrate not only how to successfully bring a product to market, but also what kind of impact the right insurance solution can have on people’s lives.